snipsco/sda/README.md

 ### Participation

-At this point each participants can send its contribution to be aggregated.
+At this point each participant can send its contribution to be aggregated.

 ```
 sda -i tmp/simple-data/agent/part-1 participate $AGGID 0 1 2 3 4 5 6 7 8 9